skitchin/ddupes/README.md

 3. Compile the Java files:
     javac -cp .:commons-codec-1.15.jar *.java
 4. Run the application:
-    java -cp .:commons-codec-1.15.jar DDupes
+    java -cp .:commons-codec-1.15.jar ddupes

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-This README provides an overview of the DDupes application, detailing its features, usage, and the purpose of each class and method.
+This README provides an overview of the ddupes application, detailing its features, usage, and the purpose of each class and method.
 For further information or detailed documentation, refer to the source code comments and Javadoc annotations.